Innovation summary

 Pre-existing health system limitations:

-• Thus, the model depends on an approach of leveraging the HIV system, task-shifting, and a mentorship approach to allow progressive decentralization to the primary care level.
+• Thus, the model depends on an approach of leveraging expertise from the HIV care system, task-shifting, and a mentorship approach to allow progressive decentralization to the primary care level.

 Strain on resources: